Dublin and Cork airports to cut a potential 1,000 jobs

 State company DAA is seeking to cut a potential 1,000 jobs at Dublin and Cork airports as it grapples with ongoing fallout from the Covid-19 crisis.

-Dalton Philips, chief executive of the company, which runs both airports, told workers on Tuesday that it needs to reduce the number of frontline employees to reflect a dramatic fall in air travellers.
+Dalton Philips, chief executive of the company, which runs both airports, told workers on Tuesday that it needs to reduce the number of frontline workers to reflect a dramatic fall in air travellers.

+Dublin and Cork airports face a 40 per cent-plus collapse in passenger numbers this year to a combined 21 million from a total of 35.5 million in 2019.

 Mr Philips told staff in a letter that the last time the two airports handled 21 million passengers, they had between 750 and 1,000 fewer staff.

-However, his letter does not say that the company was seeking to cut its 3,500-strong workforce by that number.
+However, his letter does not specify that the company wants to cut its 3,500-strong workforce by that number.

 It states that DAA will give staff details of a proposed voluntary redundancy scheme next week.